The Complete 2023 Guide To Understanding & Receiving The Employee Retention Tax Credit

 An employer receiving a tax credit for qualified wages, including allocable qualified health plan expenses, does not include the credit in gross income for federal income tax purposes.
 Neither the portion of the credit that reduces the employer’s applicable employment taxes, nor the refundable portion of the credit, is included in the employer’s gross income.

-In short, the ERC is not included in taxable income; therefore, the credit is not taxable.
-However, there are some expense disallowance rules that may impact your tax return after receiving the ERC and you’ll need to fill out a form 941-x.
-You can speak to your accountant or a tax professional to learn more about how the ERC will affect your taxes.
+In short, the ERC is not included in gross income; therefore, the credit is not taxable.
+However, there are some expense disallowance rules that may impact your tax return after receiving the ERC.
+While ERC isn’t added to your gross income, it does affect the deduction you take for wages and salaries.
+This reduced deduction will increase your taxable income.

 How To Apply For The Employee Retention Tax Credit